schellenberg/computerscience20/_sources/Python/Overview/MultipleTurtlesAndForLoops.rst

     The program should do all set-up, have "jamal" draw the L, and then have "tina" draw the line.
 Finally, it should set the window to close when the user clicks in it.

     Drag the blocks of statements from the left column to the right column and put them in the right order.
-Then click on *Check Me* to see if you are right.
+Then click on *Check* to see if you are right.
 You will be told if any of the lines are in the wrong order.
     -----
     import turtle
     wn = turtle.Screen()